pratik60/rails4-bootstrap-devise-cancan-omniauth/README.md

 UPDATE -:

-I haven't had the time, to work on this sadly.
-But someone created a fork which I strongly recommend you use over this as it is much more updated.
+I haven't had the time to maintain this project.
+But someone created a fork which I strongly recommend you use over this as it is updated, and better maintained.

 https://github.com/luismaia/rails4-bootstrap-devise-cancan-omniauth